asseco-pst/watch-your-language/async.md

 ## Is JS single-threaded?
 JS is a single-threaded, non-blocking assynchronous concurrent language.

 While this is not false, it isn't quite true too.
-If you consider JS by itself, then YES, only one thing happens at the time in the JS thread.
+If you consider JS by itself, then **YES**, only one thing happens at the time in the JS thread.
 It is in the callstack where the magic happens.

 Although, in your JS environment you have more than just the JS runtime.